-Where to buy home gym equipment
+Where to buy home gym equipment for runners

 With online shopping offering many options, there are plenty of places from which to buy home gym equipment.

-Best home gym equipment for runners: What to buy
+5 best home gym equipment for runners

-I suggest you buy one that is at least 5mm thick and that is non-slip.
+Invest in one that is at least 5mm thick and that is non-slip.